5. Space and Range Searching - Space, Range

 By default element intersections are computed assuming an infinite line whose direction is specified by line_pts.
 The element intersections can be set to be computed for a finite or infinite line by using the function vis_SpaceSetParami() to appropriately set the SPACE_LINE_INFINITE parameter.

-If the decomposition kernel has not been previously generated, this call will automatically create it by calling vis_SpaceKernel() with a NULL group argument.
+If the decomposition kernel has not been previously generated, this call will automatically create it by calling vis_SpaceKernel().

 Errors